 Discover more about our Veterinary Nurse Clinics and learn about what they include, here:

-Nurses are able to give second vaccinations, apply spot-on treatments and administer oral medications, topical ear and eye drops, or give injections at the direction of a vet.
+Nurses are able to give second vaccinations, apply spot-on treatments and administer oral medications, topical ear and eye drops, or give injections at the direction of a vet as well as demonstrate how to medicate your pets so you can do it at home if you wish.
 They will also clip nails, express anal glands, take blood pressure readings, reapply bandages, take blood samples, remove stitches, clean wounds, remove matted fur and perform post-operative checks for routine surgeries.
-If you are a member of our pet healthcare plan, our RVNs will also carry out your pet’s free VIP health check.
+If you are a member of our Priory Pet Club, our RVNs will also carry out your pet’s free VIP health check.
 There may be a fee for some of these clinics.
 Please ask at time of booking.